Vertical Farming - Indoor Agriculture

 Greenhouses.
 (High Quality, High Yield, Short Growing Season).

-or Hoop House, is a tunnel made of polyethylene,
+, is a tunnel made of polyethylene,

 usually semi-circular, square or elongated in shape.
 The interior heats up